tropotek/tkwiki/readme.md

 $ cd tkwiki
 $ composer install
 ~~~
+5. You will be asked a number of questions to setup the environment settings.
 4. Edit the `/src/App/config/config.php` file to your required settings.
 5. You may have to change the permissions of the `/data/` folder so PHP can read and write to it.
 6. To enable debug mode and logging edit the `/src/config/config.php` file to suit your server.
    (tail the log for more info on any errors.)
+7. Browse to the location you installed the site

 ## Upgrading